 What is the main goal of material handling?

-How does material handling affect workplace safety?
+How does material handling improve safety?

-Is material handling only relevant in warehouses?
+Is material handling only for warehouses?

-Why is ergonomics important in material handling?
+Why is ergonomics important?

-How do modern systems improve material handling efficiency?
+How do modern systems improve efficiency?

-Conclusion: Material Handling as a Foundation of Operations
+Conclusion: Material Handling in Modern Operations